Horsham – St Mary

 Paintings: Wall paintings, probably C13, were found in 1865 above the tower arch (SAC 38 opp. p16).
-They were said by J L Andr_ (1900 p298) to have depicted The Annunciation and the Last Supper and he dated them to the C14.
+They were thought by J L Andre (1900 p298) to have depicted the Annunciation and the Last Supper and he dated them to the C14.
 These were said to have been replaced by what were described as reproductions of the old work (B 23 p804) and were seen by Arthur Mee (p206), but nothing now remains.

 1. (Inner south aisle east end) C13 moulded.

 2. (Chancel east wall) C13 trefoil-headed with a shelf.